schandon/oAuth-service/README.md

 step 3: Choose a name / type of client;

-step 4: On section **URls of Redirect on Authorized**, create a URls like a exempla: `http://localhost:3000/auth/google/callback`
+step 4: On session **URls of Redirect on Authorized**, create a URls like a exempla: `http://localhost:3000/auth/google/callback`

 step 5: Finally, you can copy information to Clien ID and Secret;